mmitar/capstone/_API Design/README.md

 ## 404 Error Response

-**Condition** : If scale does not appear to be registered to the location.
+**Condition** : Each scale must be registered to a location before it can be used.\ If the arduino tries to send a POST, the while the scale isnot registered, it will send a 404 error response.

 **Code** : `404 NOT FOUND`